wmabebe/jts/README.md

 # Java Traffic Simulator (jts)

-*Java Traffic Simulator* is a traffic flow microsimulation written in Java.
+*Java Traffic Simulator (jts)* is an agent based micro simulation on real transport networks.
+Designt for easy use.
+The project is relaized as part of the module: Project 1 at Bern University of Applied Sciences.

 This project is currently under heavy developement.

 ## Features

 * Easy but highly configurable with java properties
-* Simulatio of elements:
+* Simulation of elements:
  * Agents; moving parts of the simulation
  * Lanes; where agents are moving on
  * Edge; bundling lanes together.